When you must wear a face covering

 - In your car alone or if you’re only with people you live with

-- Sitting or standing with people you live with (such as picnicking outside) and you are more than 6 feet from others
+- Sitting or standing outside alone or with people you live with (such as picnicking outside) and you are more than 6 feet from others

 You should still have a face covering with you.
 It should be visible and readily accessible when you’re exercising, like hanging around your neck.
 There might be times where you cannot avoid being around other people.